esm-tools/pymorize/doc/pymorize_aux_files.rst

 ``pymorize`` Using auxiliary files
 ==================================

+At times, your post-processing will require additional files beyond the actual data.
+For example, say your are analyzing FESOM output, and need to know the computational mesh in order to calculate transport across a particular edge.
+In Python, the common way to do this is to use the ``pyfesom2`` library to load the mesh.
+For a ``Rule`` to be aware of the mesh, you can use auxiliary files.

 You can add additional files to your ``Rule`` objects by specifying them in the ``aux`` element of the rule.
 These files are loaded when the ``Rule`` object is initialized, and can be accessed in your steps.